Do YouTubers Get Paid if I Skip Ads?

 To put it simply, people hate ads.
 Period.
 Full stop.

 Content creators, on the other hand, love them.
 In-stream advertising is where they derive the bulk of their revenue.
-If you skip them, your favorite YouTube star may suffer in the process.
+If you're skipping ads, your favorite YouTube star may suffer in the process.

 But do YouTubers get paid if you skip ads?
-Part of the answer to this question is based on anecdotal evidence, but there are some hard facts that can help us figure out if our “impatience” is costing people their livelihood.
+Part of the answer to this question is based on anecdotal evidence, but there are some hard facts that can help us figure out if our “impatience” and reluctance to watch ads is costing YouTube channels their livelihood.

 Do YouTubers Get Paid If You Skip Ads?